Kirstie Findlay

 At times, life may challenge us and the circumstances that have brought us to this very place and situation, leave us questioning ourselves.
 Trying to navigate your way through life can cause confusion and emotions that become too much.
 Sometimes the reasons for these emotions are clear, but sometimes it is not always so easy to identify why we are so affected by something others appear to find so easy and our true emotion can be masked by other emotions.

 The idea of therapy may seem daunting.
 We ask ourselves “can I trust someone with this?” or maybe "what will they think?"
 Or perhaps you just need to talk to someone impartial who can help you work it out.
-It takes great courage reach out and you can be grateful that you possess the courage to take that first step.
+It can be tough to maintain your self belief or work out what to do when others around you are telling you "you need to do it this way!"
+It takes great courage to reach out and you can be grateful that you possess the courage to take that first step.

 I value uniqueness, trust, truth and honesty, and having faith in yourself despite what others say, especially when societal expectations can leave little space to allow us to just be ourselves.
 I believe it's ok to speak our truth and indeed, it’s important to be heard.
 I believe we have the power to heal ourselves and that instinctively we know what is right for us.
 I believe we are all connected in some way and that impossible things are possible.

 In session we work together, we go at your pace and work with what you choose to bring.
 My role as a therapist is to work with you, to facilitate your exploration of yourself and understanding of how and why you have developed your current way of being.
-Discovering this information, you can become aware of things you may do unconsciously.
-When we truly know and accept ourselves, it is within our power to choose how we respond to situations and relationships - the close personal, familial, professional and within wider society.
+Discovering this information, you can become aware of things you may do unconsciously which can result in anxiety and depression.
+When we truly know and accept ourselves, it is within our power to choose how we respond to situations and relationships (even when under stress) in our close personal and familial, in our professional lives and within wider society.
 It is possible to create way of being that offers you relief from uncertainty, feeling defeated or responding with anger.
 I invite you to look at the messages you have come to believe about yourself and I work with you to release feelings of guilt and shame and retire a relentless inner critic.

 I practice the BACP code of ethics, and I promise: to hear you, to respect you, and to work with you with your best interests at heart.